Imran4424/iOS-InterviewQuestions/Swift.md

   - **Guaranteed Parent/Child Links:** A parent object might own a child object, and the child holds an `unowned` reference back to the parent, because the parent will always exist as long as the child does.
   - **Closures:** When capturing `self` in a closure where the closure and `self` will always be deallocated at the same time (captured via `[unowned self]` in the capture list).

+An `unowned` reference must be a non-optional type in Swift: